Herbal Glycerites: What, Why, How – and a few tips.

 An ATH reader asks about using magnetic stirrers, rock tumblers, and lab vibrators instead of periodic shaking to prepare herbal glycerites.
 Before we get to mixing, let’s back up and discuss what herbal glycerites are, why you might choose a glycerite rather than an alcohol extract, and some tips for preparing them.

 Herbal glycerites are herbal extracts prepared with glycerin or a glycerin/water mixture, typically prepared in a 1:8 or 1:10 plant to solvent ratio, while herbal tinctures are extracts typically prepared in 1:3 or 1:5 plant to solvent ratio using a mixture of ethanol and water as the solvent, also called the menstruum.
-Glycerin is the commercial name for 95% glycerol.
+Just a note on nomenclature: Glycerin and glycerol are the same compound, glycerin is the commercial name for 95% glycerol.

 Advantages of using glycerin rather than ethanol